DrewBrandt/BlinkBuzz/README.md

     // You can also append a "rest" to the end of a pattern, changing it's final duration. bb.aonoff(BUZZER, sos.r(1000), true); // Rest for 1 second between the SOS patterns

-    // Appending and adding rests can be done in any order as many times as you wish (so long as you have the queue space to hold them)
+    // Appending patterns and adding rests can be done in any order as many times as you wish (so long as you have the queue space to hold them)
 }
 ```